 Snapchat is especially fun to use at weddings because the pics and clips can give an awesomely candid and intimate look at the celebration as it's unfolding.
 "From the toast at the start of the day to the sweet images of the bride and groom dancing the night away, you want to capture every special moment," says Alisha White of Alisha White Photography.

 Why You Should Set up a Snapchat Geofilter for Your Wedding

 The on-demand tags are a great way to give your event a more unique, personal touch in the big, bold world of social media.
-Sims points out that it's also a great way to involve your guests.
+White points out that it's also a great way to involve your guests.
 "People like to feel included in the experience, and Snapchat geofilters make the wedding experience even more personal and involve guests more," she says.
-Sims calls the feature "custom filter magic!" and enjoys helping couples create something that reflects their personality.
+White calls the feature "custom filter magic!" and enjoys helping couples create something that reflects their personality.

 "It's really about listening to what they want," adds designer Rebecca Navarre, who recommends designing geofilters around themes, shared jokes, or the proposal story.